AlexGroves/dotfiles/README.md

-# Matt's dotfiles
+# Alex's dotfiles

-This repo borrows heavily from Mathias Bynens's [dotfiles](https://github.com/mathiasbynens/dotfiles/) and Dries Vints's [dotfiles](https://github.com/driesvints/dotfiles).
+This repo was forked from Matt Mollison's [dotfiles](https://github.com/warmlogic/dotfiles), which borrows heavily from Mathias Bynens's [dotfiles](https://github.com/mathiasbynens/dotfiles/) and Dries Vints's [dotfiles](https://github.com/driesvints/dotfiles).

 This also includes `tmux` files from [this repo](https://github.com/gpakosz/.tmux).